leonnicolas/genstrument/README.md

 ## Supported Interfaces

+### Binary

-At the moment only methods of interfaces can be instrumented that return an error as the last return value.
+An interface with methods that return an error as the last return value.
 Depending if the error is nil, the corresponding counter vector will be increased.

+### Handler

+An interface with methods that have no return values, the first argument is an `http.ResponseWriter` and the second argument is an `*http.Request`.

 ## Install